dulingo

 • The city of best Universities in Spain– According to QS World Rankings, Barcelona is the best city in Spain for higher education, with several prestigious institutions such as TBS Education, ESADE Business School, IESE Business School, etc.

 • Startup hub– Barcelona is also one of the leading startup ecosystems in Europe.
-With more than 2,000 successful startups operating from Barcelona, you can get hands-on experience and get some exposure to these startup cultures and learn some impactful knowledge.
+With more than 2,000 successful startups operating from Barcelona, you can get hands-on experience get some exposure to these startup cultures and learn some impactful knowledge.

 • Foreign investment strategy– Barcelona is also called “The city with the best foreign investment strategy in Europe” according to the fDi magazine as it attracts many foreign countries to set up their business here.
 This can also be an opportunity for you to complete your education and get employed in one of these companies.

 • Quality of life– Last but not least, Barcelona is a city that has a very welcoming nature for international students as well as visitors.
-You can also enjoy the Mediterranean climate all year as it has an average temperature of 18 ºC, 80% sunny days along with long coastlines and beaches.
+You can also enjoy the Mediterranean climate all year as it has an average temperature of 18 ºC, and 80% sunny days along with long coastlines and beaches.

 Relevant Reads: